 my_dictionary.get('key')

-Example: In this example, we will get the values from the keys.
+Example: In this example, we will retrieve the values associated with the keys.

 #create an dictionary